joafalves/pixel-community/README.md

     - Yes, Pixel is available as a public Maven dependency.
 [Click here](https://github.com/joafalves/pixel-community/wiki/1.-Getting-Started) for more details on how to import using Maven or Gradle.
+4. Is Pixel free?
+    - Yes, Pixel is completely free to use and distribute as an application dependency.

 ### Who do I talk to? ###